Deep Enteroscopy

 deep enteroscopy singapore

-• Antegrade approach — introducing the endoscope via the mouth.
+• Antegrade approach: The gastroenterologist introduces the endoscope via the mouth.

-• Retrograde approach — introducing the endoscope via the anus.
+• Retrograde approach: The gastroenterologist introduces the endoscope via the anus.

-The prefix “entero” refers to the intestine “intestine”.
-Therefore, an enteroscopy can be understood as small bowel endoscopy or small intestine endoscopy.
+A small bowel enteroscopy is a type of endoscopy procedure specifically designed to examine the small intestine.
+The term "enteroscopy" comes from the prefix "entero," which refers to the intestine.
+Therefore, an enteroscopy can be understood as a small bowel endoscopy or small intestine endoscopy.

 Types of Deep Enteroscopy